 Find lesson plans

-Our seminar lesson plans integrate Socratic dialogue with today’s Common Core curriculum goals.
+Our seminar lesson plans integrate Socratic dialogue with today’s state standard curriculum goals.
 You can search for lesson plans for your grade level, for English and Language Arts, Math, Science, or Social Studies classes.

 Take a training